One To One Function Examples Graph

 • Example: f(x) = 1/(x‑1) defined for x ≠ 1.

 This function is strictly decreasing on each of its two intervals, (-∞, 1) and (1, ∞), and the horizontal line test is passed on each interval separately.
-That said, because the function has a vertical asymptote at x = 1, it cannot be considered one‑to‑one on the entire real line unless we restrict the domain to one of the intervals And that's really what it comes down to..
+Still, because the function has a vertical asymptote at x = 1, it cannot be considered one‑to‑one on the entire real line unless we restrict the domain to one of the intervals Easy to understand, harder to ignore..

 • Graph Sketch: Two separate branches, one descending from +∞ to 0 as x approaches 1 from the left, and one descending from 0 to -∞ as x approaches 1 from the right.